rupeshtiwari/coding-examples-dynamicprogramming/index.md

 ## When I need Dynamic Programming?

-Whenever you find repetitive work apply DP.
+Whenever you find repetitive computation in your sub-problems then apply DP.

-Example:
+Examples:

 - **Calculate Fibonacci**: We end up computing duplicate numbers.
-So we should think of DP.
+So we should apply DP and optimize our solution.

 ![](https://i.imgur.com/T24uh0t.png)